Exploring the Complexity of Schizoid Personality Disorder

 Because of the preferred social isolation, the concept of therapy is not appealing.
 People with disorder often don’t see a need to correct their relationship issues, not to mention the avoided social interaction that is inherent in a therapy session.

-According to WebMD medication is typically not used to treat schizoid personality disorder, however, it may be prescribed to treat associated symptoms such as depression or anxiety.
+According to WebMD medication is typically not used to treat schizoid personality disorder.
+However, a physician may prescribe medication to treat associated symptoms such as depression or anxiety.

 References: